 Mounting Styles for LED Shoebox Lights

-There are many mounting styles for LED shoebox lights: pole mounts, slip fitter mounts, trunnion mounts, wall plates, knuckles, and yokes.
-However, the most popular mounting styles are straight arm mounts, slip fitter mounts, and trunnion mounts.
+There are many mounting styles for LED shoebox lights.
+The most popular are straight arm mounts, slip fitter mounts, and trunnion mounts.

 The mounts are usually designed according to the lighting poles you intend to use.
-The good news is that if you're installing new poles along with your new LED shoebox lights, they will have descriptions on the types of mounts you will require.
+The good news, if you're installing new poles along with new lights, they'll have the mount types you'll need.
 Let’s talk a little about each of these popular mounting types for LED shoebox lights.

 Slip fitter mounts are very easy to install as they usually slide over standard 2 3/8-inch lighting poles.
-The biggest advantage of slip fitter mounts is that they give you the ability to angle the light inwards when you need to do so – because they have adjustable heads.
+The biggest advantage of slip fitter mounts is that they give you the ability to angle the light inwards.
+They have adjustable heads.
 They enable you to move the heads to the position you desire.